JamesPImes/pyTRS/readme.md

 d_obj.parse(init_parse_qq=True)
 ```

-The `pytrs.PLSSDesc` object has now been parsed into `Tract` objects, which in turn have also been parsed into lots and QQs.
+The `pytrs.PLSSDesc` object has now been parsed into `pytrs.Tract` objects, which in turn have also been parsed into lots and QQs.

 #### Access/compile the parsed data
-The `Tract` objects resulting from the parsed `PLSSDesc` object are stored in a list in `d_obj.parsedTracts`.
+The `Tract` objects resulting from the parsed `PLSSDesc` object are stored in a list in its `.parsed_tracts` attribute (which is technically a `pytrs.TractList` object).

 Each `Tract` object has various instance attributes for the respective parsed data.
 They are spelled out in more detail in the documentation, but for these examples, we'll pull these attributes: